pajbot/pajbot/docs/commands.md

 `--removeaccents`/`--no-removeaccents` - choose if the bot should strip the accents before checking for the phrase.
 Default = no-removeaccents
 `--operator contains/startswith/endswith/exact/regex` - choose the operator that should be used for banphrase checking.
 Default = contains
 `--name` - name the banphrase.
 Default = No name

+## Commands

+`--whisper`/`--no-whisper` - whispers the response of the command.
+Default = no-whisper
+`--reply`/`--no-reply` - context-dependant reply based on where the command is used.
+Default = no-reply
+`--cd` - sets the global cooldown of the command (in seconds).
+Default = 5 seconds
+`--usercd` - sets the per-user cooldown of the command (in seconds).
+Default = 15 seconds
+`--level` - sets the required level to use the command.
+If the mod-only argument is used, the mod must also meet the level specified here in order to use the command.
+Default = 100
+`--cost` - sets the points cost of the command.
+Default = 0
+`--tokens-cost` - sets the tokens cost of the command.
+Default = 0
+`--modonly`/`--no-modonly` - allows only moderators to use the command.
+If a level is also set for a command, but the mod does not meet the level requirement; they will not be able to use the command.
+Default = no-modonly
+`--subonly`/`--no-subonly` - allows only subscribers to use the command.
+Default = no-subonly
+`--checkmsg`/`--no-checkmsg` - choose whether to check the message against the banphrase api.
+If enabled, the bot will not post the message if it matches a phrase.
+Default = no-checkmsg